 - 5.2a Most students will select a thesis advisor during their first semester of graduate study.
 Each student's thesis advisor will work with him/her to select additional faculty to complete the advisory committee.
 The committee will include the student's thesis advisor, one member of the graduate faculty from the student's area of focus, and one member of the graduate faculty from outside the student's area of focus.
+Thus, the committee must have 2 in area faculty and 1 out of area faculty.
 Two members of the committee must be from the Department of Chemistry.
-The committee and student will develop a plan of study for the remaining courses needed to satisfy the student's area of focus and departmental requirements. - 5.2b The Plan of Study is an electronic document required by the Graduate School to establish your advisory committee and declare all courses that will be used to satisfy departmental requirements.
+The committee and student will develop a plan of study for the remaining courses needed to satisfy the student's area of focus and departmental requirements. - The Plan of Study is an electronic document required by the Graduate School to establish your advisory committee and declare all courses that will be used to satisfy departmental requirements.
 You should file your Plan of Study soon after selecting your major professor and advisory committee.
 The Graduate School requires that this must be submitted by the end of your first year.
 This document can be accessed on-line thru myPurdue.